 Since Congress enacted the FCEA in 1969, this method appears to be the most common for contesting House election results.
 There are, however, other options, separate from the FCEA, to bring contests within the House (in addition to litigation or state processes).
 In particular, a Member-elect may challenge the right of another to be sworn in, usually when the House convenes for a new Congress.
 The most prominent such example in recent history concerned the 1984 election in Indiana's 8th District.
 This contest, between candidates McCloskey and McIntyre, was perhaps the most contentious in modern House history.
-The Indiana Secretary of State certified Mr. McIntyre as Representative-elect after a recount reversed incumbent McCloskey's 72-vote election day lead.
+The Indiana Secretary of State certified Mr. McIntyre as Representative-elect after a recount reversed incumbent McCloskey's 72-vote election-day lead.
 Neither candidate was sworn in, pending an investigation of the contest.
-A Committee on House Administration Task Force found various inconsistencies in state election practices and ordered a GAO-administered recount that yielded a fourvote victory for Mr. McCloskey.
-The House seated Representative McCloskey and dismissed the contest in May 1985 (99th Cong., H.Res.
+A CHA Task Force found various inconsistencies in state election practices and ordered a GAO-administered recount that yielded a four-vote victory for Mr. McCloskey.
+The House seated Representative McCloskey and dismissed the contest in May 1985 (H.Res.
 146; see also H.Rept.
-99-58).
+99-58, 99th Cong.).

 Even high-profile election disputes do not necessarily result in contests that the House considers.
-In some cases, candidates choose to contest election results under state law, or circumstances outside Congress might render a potential contest moot.
 For example, after an investigation of absentee ballot practices in North Carolina in 2018, the State Board of Elections ordered a new election for the 9th District House seat.
-The Committee on House Administration noted that it was monitoring developments in the case.
+The CHA noted that it was monitoring developments in the case.
 However, no FCEA contest was filed.

-R. Sam Garrett, Specialist in American National Government L. Paige Whitaker, Legislative Attorney Christopher M. Davis, Analyst on Congress and the
+R. Sam Garrett, Specialist in American National Government

+L. Paige Whitaker, Legislative Attorney Christopher M. Davis, Analyst on Congress and the Legislative Process